Green whip snake

 The green whip snake or western whip snake (Hierophis viridiflavus) is a species of snake in the family Colubridae.

-Geographic range
+Geographic range and subspecies

 This species is present in Andorra, Croatia, France, Greece, Italy, Malta, Slovenia, Spain, Switzerland, and possibly Luxembourg.

+Currently two subspecies are distinguished, a melanic (H. v. carbonarius) and a striped form (H. v. viridiflavus).
+The melanic form occurs in the eastern part of the range and the striped in the western part, with a contact zone throughout most of northern Italy.

 Habitat

 Its natural habitats are temperate forests, temperate shrubland, Mediterranean-type shrubby vegetation, arable land, pastureland, plantations, rural gardens, and urban areas.

 Description

 The green whip snake is a slender species with a small but well-defined head, prominent eyes with circular pupils, and smooth scales.
 The background colour is greenish-yellow but this is mostly obscured by heavy, somewhat irregular bands of dark green or black, particularly in the front half of the snake.
 The underparts are grey or yellowish and the tail has narrow longitudinal stripes.
 The young are a greyish colour and develop their full adult colouring by about their fourth year.
 This snake grows to a total length of about 150 cm.
 In the northeastern part of its range, in Sicily and southern Italy, most individuals are blackish in colour.
 There is a larger, up to 2 m long, often pure black variant – Coluber viridiflavus carbonarius (Bonaparte, 1833) – found in Italy and Malta. referred to there as 'Il Biacco'.